mikeshultz/mikeshultz.com/content/security/certbot.md

 ## Force HTTPS<a name="force"></a>

 It's generally a good practice to use HTTPS always.
 There's no real downside to it anymore.
+Unless you're not [automating renewal](#automate).

     $SERVER["socket"] == ":80" {
         url.redirect = (